Iraq–Turkey relations

-Iraqi–Turkish relations are foreign relations between Iraq and Turkey.
+Iraq–Turkey relations are foreign relations between Iraq and Turkey.
 From late 2011, relations between the two countries have undergone strained turbulence.
 The two countries share historical and cultural heritages.

 Turkey has an embassy in Baghdad, and a consulate general in Mosul, Basra and Erbil.
 While Iraq has an embassy in Ankara and consulate general in Istanbul and Gaziantep.
 The ambassador of Iraq in Ankara, Turkey, is Mr. Abdul Amir Kamil Abi Tabikh, who has been the representative of Iraq since 5 March 2009.
 The Iraqi mission in Turkey includes a defense attaché and commerce office in Ankara, and a general consulate in Istanbul.
 The Ambassador of Turkey in Baghdad, Iraq, is Derya Kanbay, who has been in office since 20 January 2007.
 The Turkish Embassy in Baghdad also possesses a commerce office.

 Political relations in chronological order

-In order to clarify the relations between Turkey and Iraq, these different stages should be clarified.
-First of all, these two countries emerged as sovereign countries after the First World War; Iraq became a political unity as a British mandate, and Republic of Turkey became a sovereign country apart from the Ottoman Empire.
-Although Turkey became an official state in the international arena by the Lausanne Treaty of 1923, the Grand National Assembly in Ankara, founder of modern Turkey, was actually running the government since 1920.
+To outline the development of Iraq–Turkey relations, this section divides their interaction into key historical stages.
+Both states emerged in the aftermath of the First World War: Iraq was established under British administration and later as a League of Nations mandate, while Turkey emerged from the dissolution of the Ottoman Empire.
+Although the Republic of Turkey gained international recognition with the Treaty of Lausanne in 1923, the Ankara-based Grand National Assembly had exercised effective political authority since 1920.